sighupio/getting-started/distro-on-vms/README.md

         type: prometheus
 ```

-This section configures the `fury-kubernetes-monitoring` module.
+This section configures the `module-monitoring` module.
 The complete stack with Prometheus.

 #### Policy (OPA) core module and Tracing core module